Detailed description of the programme

 Study background

 The teaching of this study programme, similarly to other chemistry programmes, takes place in the form of lectures and laboratory exercises.
-The students take these in the recently renovated and modernly equipped laboratories of the Faculty's Institute of Chemistry, whose standard corresponds to world university departments with a chemical focus, including, for example, the nuclear magnetic resonance laboratory or the X-ray structural analysis department.
+The students take these in the recently renovated and modernly equipped laboratories of the Faculty's Institute of Chemistry, Biology and MFF whose standard corresponds to world university departments with a chemical focus, including, for example, the nuclear magnetic resonance laboratory or the X-ray structural analysis department.
 In addition to lecture halls, seminar rooms and laboratories, the Chemistry Department building also houses the Chladič student club and a fast food bistro.

 Application submission